 Explanation: Termination codon is required for stopping high levels of transcription of other regions such as origin.
 Other regions might interfere with the stability of the vector.

-10. In fusion proteins the reading frame in vector is out of phase with the insert.
-Is the given statement true or false?
+10. In fusion proteins, the reading frame in a vector is out of phase with the insert.

 Explanation: Fusion proteins are the proteins produced by carrying the translation in vector region and then continuing it in insert region.
 Hence, to carry out this, the reading frame should be in phase.